WarStalkeR/FFU-BR/README.md

 # New Parameters & Properties
-**strReference** - a `condowners` parameter that allows to create reference-based copy of the existing CO, whilst overriding only specific parameters. **Note**: will inherit all properties of the original CO.
+**strReference** - a `condowners` parameter that allows to create reference-based copy of the existing CO, whilst overriding only specific parameters. **Note:** will inherit all properties of the original CO.

 **strInvSlotEffect** - a `condowners` parameter that applies `slot effect` to every inventory item and/or the inventory owner.
 Works pretty much same way as other `slot effects`, except parameters `mapMeshTextures`,